What is lapse?

 If your candidature was confirmed on or before 31 December 2017, you are eligible to apply for lapsed candidature, also known as ‘lapse’, if you are unable to submit your thesis by the expected work submission date.
 A period of ‘lapse’ allows you more time to submit your thesis.

-A lapse in good standing period can be granted to graduate researchers who are completing:
+A lapse period can be granted to graduate researchers who are completing:

-- PhD/doctoral students: up to 2 calendar years
+- a PhD/doctorate: a lapse period of up to 2 calendar years

 - a Masters degree: a lapse period of up to 1 calendar year.

-If you need to lapse in good standing, your advisory committee will discuss this at your progress review meeting and will request that you lapse on the online progress review form.
-This will be the progress review meeting just before your maximum course duration date (i.e. when you have used up all extensions to candidature allowed for your degree).
+If you need to lapse, your advisory committee will discuss this with you at your progress review meeting and record their approval in the online progress review form.
+The discussion will take place at the progress review meeting just before your maximum course duration date (i.e. when you have used up all extensions to candidature allowed for your degree).

-- your personal circumstance are such that completion is likely.
+- your personal circumstances are such that completion during the lapse period is likely.

 Student visa holders